beckyw5/ai-python/documentation/navigating-data.md

         self.frontier.append(node)  // Appended to the end of the list

     def remove(self):
-        node = self.frontier[-1]            // Removed the last item from the list self.frontier = self.frontier[:1]  // Updates the frontier, to remove the last item from the frontier return node
+        node = self.frontier[-1]           // Get the last node from the frontier self.frontier = self.frontier[:1]  // Updates the frontier, to remove the last item from the frontier return node
 ```